-The bill amends existing Idaho law regarding cloud seeding by revising provisions in Section 42-4301 and adding new sections to Chapter 43, Title 42.
-It introduces legislative findings that emphasize the importance of a reliable water supply for Idaho's economy and the potential benefits of cloud seeding for drought mitigation and water resource sustainability.
-The language in Section 42-4301 is updated to reflect that cloud seeding "may be" in the public interest and that it "may result" in increased water supplies, rather than asserting definitive outcomes.
-Additionally, the bill establishes definitions for key terms related to cloud seeding in a new Section 42-4302 and outlines authorization and reporting requirements for cloud seeding programs in Section 42-4303.
+This bill amends existing Idaho law regarding cloud seeding by revising Section 42-4301 and adding new sections to Chapter 43, Title 42.
+The amendments include legislative findings that emphasize the importance of a reliable water supply for Idaho's economy and the potential benefits of cloud seeding for drought mitigation and water resource augmentation.
+The language has been updated to reflect that cloud seeding "may be" in the public interest and that it "may result" in increased water supplies, rather than asserting definitive outcomes.
+Additionally, the bill introduces definitions for key terms related to cloud seeding, outlines authorization and reporting requirements for cloud seeding programs, and specifies the conditions under which state funds may be used for these programs.

 Engrossment 1: 42-4301